kyma-incubator/compass/docs/architecture/authentication-and-authorization.md

 2. If the requested scopes are valid, Runtime/Application receives in response an access token, otherwise receives an error.

 Request flow:
-1. OathKeeper calls Hydra for introspection of token.
+1. OathKeeper calls Hydra for introspection of the token.
 2. If the token was valid, OathKeeper sends the request to Hydrator.
 3. Hydrator calls Tenant Service to get `tenant` from a `client_id`.
-4. Hydrator calls ID_Token mutator which constructs a JWT token with scopes and `tenant` in payload.
+4. Hydrator calls ID_Token mutator which constructs a JWT token with scopes and `tenant` in the payload.
 5. ID_Token mutator calls the Compass Gateway.

 ![Auth](./assets/oauth2-diagram.svg)

 ### Certificates